Tulip-Dev/tulip/doc/user/workspace.rst

 Adjacency matrix view
 =====================

-This view gives you a general glimpse of the adjacency matrix of your graphe.
+This view gives you a general glimpse of the adjacency matrix of your graph.

 .. image:: _images/i_adjacency_matrix.png
     :width: 400